StoneT2000/jax-bandits/README.md

 key = jax.random.PRNGKey(0)
 key, reset_key = jax.random.split(key)

-# First intialize a bandit environment e.g. Bernoulli Bandits / Multi-armed bandits and get the environment state
+# First intialize a bandit environment e.g. Bernoulli Bandits and get the environment state
 env = BernoulliBandits(arms=16)
+# the reset_key is the seed for randomly generating the arm probabilities
 env_state = env.reset(key=reset_key)

 # Then we initialize an algorithm e.g. Thompson Sampling and get the algorithm state